On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Introduction

 where, for $w=t_1\ldots t_m\in\calT_n^*,\hat w=t_1\shuffle\ldots\shuffle t_m$. \end{itemize} Specializing the convergent case to \eqref{normalization}, it will illustrate, in Section \ref{Appendices}, with the cases of $KZ_4$ and, in a similar way, $KZ_3$ (achieving Example \ref{$KZ_3$bis}). \end{itemize}

-The organization of this paper is as follows \begin{itemize} \item In Section \ref{combinatorialframeworks}, some algebraic combinatorics of diagonal series on concatena\-tion-shuffle bialgebra and on a Loday's generalized bialgebras, will be recalled briefly by Theorem \ref{diagonal}.
-In particular, we will insist on monoidal factorizations (Lazard and Sch\"utzenberger factorizations) on which will base computations, over various topological bases, described in next sections.
+The organization of this paper is as follows \begin{itemize} \item In Section \ref{combinatorialframeworks}, some algebraic combinatorics of the diagonal series, on the concatenation-shuffle bialgebra and on a Loday's generalized bialgebra, will be recalled briefly by Theorem \ref{diagonal}.
+In particular, we will insist on Lazard and Sch\"utzenberger monoidal factorizations leading to various dual topological bases on which will base the computations of the next sections.